/* Reviews Back Button*/

 2. What should I expect to be responsible for when we’re working together?

-Many authors feel like they’re hiring a book shepherd or a publishing admin assistant, but the reality is these are very different specialties from book marketing or what a book publicist does.
+Many authors feel like they’re hiring a publishing admin assistant, but the reality is these are very different specialties from book marketing or what a book publicist does.

 I encourage you to get a good understanding of where your marketing team’s work starts and stops because they probably work with a variety of authors with varying levels of publishing knowledge – and I can tell you from experience even the best book marketing teams can’t prepare for each author’s unique needs entirely.